 If you have been interviewing for roles in the past year, or plan to in the future, it is virtually certain the process will include video interviews.

-Mastering video interviews is an important skill for your job search – here are some quick tips to ensure you’ll be camera ready!
+Mastering video interviews is an important skill for your job search – here are some quick tips to ensure you won't be camera shy!

 Dirty dishes in the sink, laundry piled high, towel hanging over the door – all seemingly innocuous parts of daily life but they do not create the best image for an interviewer.
 Working from home means many do not have access to an office space, but do your best to mimic it – try to interview from a table, with a neutral background/wall behind you.